bo4p5687/PE-Custom-Script/Gender Selection (Sun - Moon)/PE v20/readme.md

 Put `Script` in `\Plugins\Gender selection (style SM)`

 # How to use
-Put portrait of players in '\Pictures\GenderSelection', each picture has size 100 x 100
+Put portrait of players in '\Pictures\GenderSelection', each picture has size `100px x 100px`

 ### Call script
-`GenderPickSelection.show`
+Call: `GenderPickSelection.show`.
+Change this with event `choose gender`

 #### Name of pictures:
 Look at these values in files `1 - Script.rb`: